rforbiodatascience25/group_02_project/README.md

 ### Description

-In this project we will analysethe data produced in the paper "**Apoptosis and other immune biomarkers predict influenza vaccine responsiveness**".
+In this project we will analyse the data produced in the paper "**Apoptosis and other immune biomarkers predict influenza vaccine responsiveness**".

 In the original paper, blood samples were used from 89 participants pre- and post-vaccination and they were analysed with Illumina BeadScan, containing 48.771 probes.